Information-Driven Design of Imaging Systems

 \[I(X; Y) = H(Y) – H(Y \mid X)\]

 Imaging systems have well-characterized noise.
-Photon shot noise follows a Poisson distribution, while electronic readout noise is Gaussian.
-This known noise physics means we can compute \(H(Y \mid X)\) directly, leaving only \(H(Y)\) to be learned from data.
+Photon shot noise follows a Poisson distribution.
+Electronic readout noise is Gaussian.
+This known noise physics means we can compute $H(Y \mid X)$ directly, leaving only $H(Y)$ to be learned from data.

-To estimate \(H(Y)\), we fit a probabilistic model (e.g., a transformer or other autoregressive model) to a dataset of measurements.
+For $H(Y)$, the team fits a probabilistic model to a dataset of measurements.
 The model learns the distribution of all possible measurements.
-We tested three models spanning efficiency-accuracy tradeoffs: a stationary Gaussian process (fastest), a full Gaussian (intermediate), and an autoregressive PixelCNN (most accurate).
+They tested three models spanning efficiency-accuracy tradeoffs: a stationary Gaussian process (fastest), a full Gaussian (intermediate), and an autoregressive PixelCNN (most accurate).
 The approach provides an upper bound on true information; any modeling error can only overestimate, never underestimate.

 Information estimates should predict decoder performance if they capture what limits real systems.
-We tested this relationship across four imaging applications.
+The team tested this relationship across four imaging applications.

-Color Photography.
+Color photography.
 Digital cameras encode color using filter arrays that restrict each pixel to detect only certain wavelengths.
-We compared three filter designs: the traditional Bayer pattern, a random arrangement, and a learned arrangement.
+The researchers compared three filter designs: the traditional Bayer pattern, a random arrangement, and a learned arrangement.
 Information estimates correctly ranked which designs would produce better color reconstructions, matching the rankings from neural network demosaicing without requiring any reconstruction algorithm.

 Microscopy.
 LED array microscopes use programmable illumination to generate different contrast modes.
 Information estimates correlated with neural network accuracy at predicting protein expression from cell images, enabling evaluation without expensive protein labeling experiments.